 Use reasonable care when opening and closing the display panel.
 Opening it vigorously or slamming it shut could damage the computer.
+Do not put your fingers in the gap between the LCD panel and battery pack when closing your LCD, otherwise your fingers might get hurt.

-- Be careful not to open the display panel too far as this could put stress on the display panel's hinges and cause damage. - Do not press or push on the display panel. - Do not lift the computer by the display panel.

-- Do not close the display panel with pens or any other objects left in between the display panel and the keyboard. - When opening or closing the display panel, place one hand on the palm rest to hold the computer in place and use the other hand to slowly open or close the display panel (Do not use excessive force when opening or closing the display panel).
+- Be careful not to open the display panel too far as this could put stress on the display panel's hinges and cause damage. - Do not press or push on the display panel. - Do not lift the computer by the display panel. - Do not close the display panel with pens or any other objects left in between the display panel and the keyboard. - When opening or closing the display panel, place one hand on the palm rest to hold the computer in place and use the other hand to slowly open or close the display panel (Do not use excessive force when opening or closing the display panel).